divyansh369/Mern-Estate/README.md

-#
-Real estate app using mern and tailwind css

 # Mern-Estate App ⭐

 Real estate app using **Node.js, Express JS, MongoDB, React JS and the EJS templating engine** based application designed to help users operating an online marketplace for short and long-term homestays and experiences. .